 Under its World Trade Organization (WTO) commitments, Venezuela is entitled to administer tariff rate quotas for up to 62 HS code headings.
 The tariff rate quotas are administered through an import license regime.
-MINAL is responsible for issuing import licenses, but approval is subject to the concurrence of the "Interministerial Commission," which consists of the following ministries: MINFINANZAS, MC, MAT, MINAL, and MH.
+MINAL is responsible for issuing import licenses, but approval is subject to the concurrence of the "Inter Ministerial Commission," which consists of the following ministries: Ministry of Finance (MINFINANZAS), Ministry of Commerce (MINCOMERCIO), Ministry of Agriculture and Lands (MAT), Ministry of Food (MINAL), and Ministry of Health (MINSALUD).